+BARC offers training classes in Spring-Summer for first-time rowers.
+The Learn to Row Course, consisting of 4 x 2 hour weekend sessions is offered for individuals who plan to pursue rowing at BARC.
 Students are required to attend all four sessions, with no planned absences.
-Upon successful graduation from the Rowing Course, you are entitled to a free one-month trial membership to the club.
+Upon successful graduation from the course, you are entitled to a free one-month trial membership to the club.

 Cost: $100 per person

-Both our 'Try It, You'll Like It' and rowing course classes are strenuous activities, requiring flexibility and agility on part of the student.
+The Learn to Row Course is a strenuous activity, requiring flexibility and agility on the part of the student.
 At a minimum, we expect a student to:

 BARC requires a "Check Out" for all experienced rowers before joining the club.
 Please see our join page for more information.